Mc-Zen/tidy/README.md

 ## Changelog

+### v0.4.3
+_Automatic locale support_
+- Tidy now detects the document language and adjusts words like "Parameters" and "Default" accordingly.
+It is still possible to set these values manually through the parameter `show-module.local-names`.
+- The word `Variables` can now also be customized.

 ### v0.4.2
 _Fixes and Improvements_
 - Code examples can now also show code that is _not_ executed on lines starting with `<<<`.